cheddar-me/eyaml/README.md

 my_secret: 85d1fca99d98c4e7b83b868f75f809e1e33346317b0c354b593cdcdc8793ad4e
 ```

-The private key must be saved in the default key directory (`/opt/ejson/keys`) with the filename being the public key and the contents, the private key, a key directory you'll provide later, or just pass the `--write` flag for `eyaml` to handle it for you.
+The private key must be saved in the default key directory (`/opt/ejson/keys`) or the `EJSON_PRIVATE_KEY` must point to the right directory, with the filename being the public key and the contents, the private key, a key directory you'll provide later, or just pass the `--write` flag for `eyaml` to handle it for you.

 ```shell
 -> % eyaml keygen